PBCZMMUS/Express_EJS/guide.md

     -   Create app.js and add setting up codes there
     -   Create 'views' folder and include index.ejs file with html boiler plate
     -   Run npm run dev and see the output

+## Update the app
+    -   Add 2nd argument as object to the app
+    -   Update ejs file with ejs syntax
+    -   Add an array to the app
+    -   Update the array to display as list in the ejs